somogibbs/debian-install/README.md

 Verify the User is Part of the sudo Group
 `groups` (username)

-Restart computer to take effect
+Reboot to take effect `sudo shutdown -r now`

 ---
 ## Lychee Slicer .deb package